roblaing/erlang-webapp-howto/unit2/README.md

 Note the above
 <a href="https://erlang.org/doc/man/code.html#priv_dir-1">code:priv_dir(ApplicationName)</a>
-assumes welcome.html is in priv/ subdirectory of the application.
+assumes welcome.html is in the `<myapp>/priv` subdirectory.
 Alternatively, you can use the full pathname.

 Calling the welcome URL without a name, ie <code>http://localhost:3030/welcome</code> leads to a 404 error, which I only know from having pressed F12 in Firefox to open the developer screen.
 The browser screen itself is simply blank &mdash; problems I need to